SorenCaraan/Programming-Repository/README.md

 # Programming-Repository
-Programs built over years, all developed in Notepad++
+Programs built over years, most were developed in Notepad++